cp90-pixel/Synthax/README.md

 * Host on [github pages](https://help.github.com/articles/what-are-github-pages)
 * [Python WebServer](https://docs.python.org/2/library/simplehttpserver.html)

-Assuming you have Bramble running on port `8000`.
+Assuming you have Synthax running on port `8000`.
 Now you can visit [http://localhost:8000/src](http://localhost:8000/src).

-**NOTE 1:** Bramble expects to be run in an iframe, which hosts its filesystem.
+**NOTE 1:** Synthax expects to be run in an iframe, which hosts its filesystem.
 For local development, use `src/hosted.html` instead of `src/index.html`.
-To see how the remote end should host Bramble's iframe, see `src/hosted.js`.
+To see how the remote end should host Synthax's iframe, see `src/hosted.js`.

 **NOTE 2:** Using `npm run build` will overwrite contents in the `src/nls` folder.
-These changes are necessary if you access Bramble using [http://localhost:8000/src](http://localhost:8000/src).
-After using Bramble, you can undo the changes by running `npm run unlocalize`.
+These changes are necessary if you access Synthax using [http://localhost:8000/src](http://localhost:8000/src).
+After using Synthax, you can undo the changes by running `npm run unlocalize`.

-**NOTE 3:** To use Bramble in a production setting locally, you can run `npm run production` and access Bramble at [http://localhost:8000/dist](http://localhost:8000/dist)
+**NOTE 3:** To use Synthax in a production setting locally, you can run `npm run production` and access Synthax at [http://localhost:8000/dist](http://localhost:8000/dist)

 # Extension Loading

-Bramble loads a set of extensions defined in `src/extensions/bramble-extensions.json`.
-You can alter which extensions Bramble loads by adding or removing items from this list.
+Synthax loads a set of extensions defined in `src/extensions/bramble-extensions.json`.
+You can alter which extensions Synthax loads by adding or removing items from this list.
 You can also temporarily disable extensions by using `?disableExtensions`.
-For example: to disable QuickView and CSSCodeHints, load Bramble with `?disableExtensions=QuickView,CSSCodeHints` on the URL.
+For example: to disable QuickView and CSSCodeHints, load Synthax with `?disableExtensions=QuickView,CSSCodeHints` on the URL.

 --------------

 ## After installation

-After you have everything setup, you can now run the server you chose in the root of your local Bramble directory and see it in action by visiting [http://localhost:8000/src](http://localhost:8000/src).
+After you have everything setup, you can now run the server you chose in the root of your local Synthax directory and see it in action by visiting [http://localhost:8000/src](http://localhost:8000/src).

-# Bramble IFrame API
+# Synthax IFrame API

-Bramble is designed to be run in an iframe, and the hosting web app to communicate with it via `postMessage` and `MessageChannel`.
+Synthax is designed to be run in an iframe, and the hosting web app to communicate with it via `postMessage` and `MessageChannel`.
 In order to simplify this, a convenience API exists for creating and managing the iframe, as well as providing JavaScript functions for interacting with the editor, preview, etc.

 ## Loading the API

-The hosting app must include the Bramble IFrame API (i.e., `dist/bramble.js`).
+The hosting app must include the Synthax IFrame API (i.e., `dist/bramble.js`).
 Note: in development you can use `src/hosted.html`, which does this.
 This script can either be used as an AMD module, or as a browser global: